 Kyiv-born violinist Vira Zhuk has been in the spotlight of the national musical arena from a very early age.
 Her extraordinary talent has led to appearances in the biggest concert venues in Ukraine such as the Grand Hall of National Philharmonie at the age of seven and a debut as a soloist with the J. S. Bach concerto when she was ten.
 After several years of guidance from Lyobov Marinenko, Vira entered the Lysenko Music School for gifted children in Kyiv to continue working with the famous Yaroslawa Rivnyak.

-Vira Zhuk is a prize winner of numerous international competitions such as Oistrach International Violin Competition , Strihardz International Competition , Ukrainian National Competition and has performed at prestigous venues such as the Musikverein Wien, Konzerhaus Wien, Auditorio Nacional de Musica in Madrid, Süreyya Opera in Istanbul, ORF RadioKulturhaus in Vienna and many others.
+Vira Zhuk effortlessly combines the Ukrainian virtousity and deep melancholic tone with the finesse of Viennese musicianship.
+She has performed in 30 countries on five continents, at prestigous venues such as the Musikverein Wien, Konzerhaus Wien, Flagey in Brussels, ORF RadioKulturhaus, Auditorio Nacional de Musica in Madrid, Danish Royal Opera, Süreyya Opera in Istanbul, and many others.
 Vira's musical development has been influenced by artistic impulses with Mauricio Fuks, Julian Rachlin, and Menahem Pressler.

 In last seasons Vira Zhuk performed in Brazil, Argentina, Uruguay, Chile, Holland, Denmark, Poland, France, Ukraine, Germany, Spain, Austria, Georgia and Turkey.
 Vira was invited as a violin instructor at Vienna Workshop and gave master classes at Tarapaca Musica Festival in Chile.